elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

   - name: Sciensano LimeSurvey
     description: Tool for online surveys.
     how_to_access: Sciensano affiliation needed.
-    instance_of: LimeSurvey
+    instance_of: limesurvey
     url: https://surveys.sciensano.be/

   - name: DMPonline.be
     description: Tool that provides templates for data management plans.
     how_to_access: Affiliation to one of the listed institutions needed.
-    instance_of: DMP online
+    instance_of: dmp-online
     url: https://dmponline.be/

   - name: Figures on notifiable infectious diseases
     description: Dashboard for notifiable infectious diseases in Flanders.
-    how_to_access: Open access
     url: https://www.zorg-en-gezondheid.be/cijfers-over-meldingsplichtige-infectieziekten-0

   - name: Galaxy Belgium
     description: Belgian Galaxy instance.
-    how_to_access: Open access or registered access through LifeScience Login
-    instance_of: Galaxy
+    instance_of: galaxy
     url: https://usegalaxy.be/

   - name: ELIXIR Belgium ENA upload tool
     description: Belgium Galaxy instance
-    how_to_access: Open access or registered access through LifeScience Login
-    instance_of: Galaxy
     url: https://www.elixir-belgium.org/services/ena-data-submission-toolbox